 Rural Workforce Agencies

-Rural Health Workforce Australia represents a Network of seven government-funded Rural Workforce Agencies (RWAs)
+Rural Health Workforce Australia supports a Network of seven government-funded Rural Workforce Agencies (RWAs)

 The agencies attract, recruit and support health professionals needed in rural and remote communities.